Project-OSRM/osrm-backend/README.md

 to always force building the Node.js bindings from source.

 For usage details have a look [these API docs](docs/nodejs/api.md).

+An exemplary implementation by a 3rd party with Docker and Node.js can be found [here](https://github.com/door2door-io/osrm-express-server-demo).

 ## References in publications